a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

   - Logic by Immanuel Kant, Robert S. Hartman, et al.
   - Kant and Aristotle: Epistemology, Logic, and Method by Marco Sgarbi

+Lea Ypi, *The Architectonic of Reason Purposiveness and Systematic Unity in Kant’s Critique of Pure Reason*

+John Dewey, *Logic: The Theory of Inquiry* in The Later Works 1925-1953, Volume 12: 1938, Edited by Ann Boydston

 Eric Funkhouser, *The Logical Structure of Kinds*

+Herbert Spencer, *First Principles*

 **Hegel's Logic**